tahasiddiquiii/tahasiddiquiii/README.md

 My field of Interest's are building new Web Technologies and Products. and also in areas related to Deep Learning and Natural Launguage Processing.

-Whenever possible, I also apply my passion for developing products with Node.js and Modern Javascript Library and Frameworks like React.js
+Whenever possible, I also apply my passion for developing products with java and Modern Library and Frameworks like Flutter, React.js

 I have a clear, logical mind with a practical approach to problem-solving and a drive to see things through to completion.
-I have work experience in multiple project and colne project with team collaboration.</p>
+I have work experience in multiple project with team collaboration.</p>

 <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png">